 Turn on the blower to your heating or air conditioning unit to move air through the filter.

 With their beater brushes and exhaust, vacuums whip up a dust storm.
 Later, all that dust settles on the surfaces you just cleaned.
 But you can use your forced-air heating/cooling system to filter the air while you clean.
 Just switch the thermostat to "fan" or "fan on."
 The dust reduction you get depends on your furnace filter.
 Standard fiberglass filters catch only the largest particles, while a pleated filter with an electrostatic charge will catch almost all the visible dust.
 Don't forget to switch back to "auto" when you're done.

 Tape a length of plastic pipe to your vacuum hose to extend the reach.

-you connect your vacuum hose to a different-size
+In the plumbing aisle, you'll also find PVC and rubber "reducer" couplings that let you connect your vacuum hose to a different-size pipe.

 Use a small cloth buffing wheel plus a mild cleaner to clean off tough stains.

 If your usual glass cleaner won't remove tough stains, apply a mild abrasive cleaner such as Soft Scrub, Bar Keepers Friend or Bon Ami and scrub with a soft cloth.
 These abrasives usually won't scratch glass, but test a small area first just to make sure.
 If elbow grease alone won't do the job or if you have large areas to cover, use a drill and a small buffing wheel (find one at home centers).

 Use a shop vacuum to gently clean other vacuum filters.